picosonic/bbc-fdc/tools/README.md

  * `1` - Error with command line arguments
  * `2` - Error opening fsd file

+# checkhfe

+checkhfe - Check the contents of a **.hfe** file for debug purposes

+checkhfe is intended for looking at the contents of **.hfe** files, its primary use is for debugging to make sure the file has been written correctly.

+It will check for the hfe magic identifier, show the metadata and number of tracks then iterate through the available tracks printing out the track information.

+## Syntax :

+`[input_hfe_file]`

+## Return codes :

+ * `0` - Success
+ * `1` - Error with command line arguments, or not an HFE file
+ * `2` - Error opening hfe file

 # checktd0

 checktd0 - Check the contents of a **.td0** file for debug purposes